 שמע ישראל יהוה אלהינו יהוה אחד

-as “Hear, Israel, the Lord our God the Lord, is one” which again, lacks much sense, and is obscure, or,
+as “Hear, Israel, the Lord our God the Lord, is one” which lacks much sense and is obscure, or,

-“Listen, God Straightened, He Is Become mighty ones of us He Is Become
+“Hear, God Straightened, He Is mighty ones of ourselves He Is

 ONE.”